istio/istio.io/content/en/docs/tasks/security/authorization/authz-custom/index.md

     {{< /text >}}

-Alternatively, you can also deploy the external authorizer as a separate container in the same pod of the application that needs the external authorization or even deploy it out of the mesh.
+Alternatively, you can also deploy the external authorizer as a separate container in the same pod of the application that needs the external authorization or even deploy it outside of the mesh.
 In either case, you will also need to create a service entry resource to register the service to the mesh and make sure it is accessible to the proxy.

-The following is an example service entry if the external authorizer is deployed in a separate container in the same pod of the application that needs the external authorization.
+The following is an example service entry an external authorizer deployed in a separate container in the same pod of the application that needs the external authorization.

 {{< text yaml >}}